mariinkys/oboete/info/ANKI_IMPORTING.md

 Cat Gato
 Dog Perro
 ```
 At least for now this is the only way to import Anki flash cards to Oboete.
-You can also check the custom import options for mor advanced imports.
+You can also check the custom import options for more advanced imports.